databio/pepatac/docs/reference_peaks.md

 # How to specify a set of reference peaks

 PEPATAC automatically calls peaks and will report the fraction of reads in peaks (FRiP) for that set of peaks.
+The project processing pipeline will also produce a count table with the individual sample peaks.

-You may also specify a set of reference peaks and report the fraction of reads in those *reference* peaks.
+You may also specify a set of reference peaks and report the fraction of reads in those *reference* peaks **and** produce a count table using this reference peak set.
 To do so, simply point the pipeline to your set of reference peaks, either at the command line using `--frip-ref-peaks /path/to/your_reference_peaks.bed`, or in a PEP configuration file like so:
 ```
 name: PEPATAC_tutorial